Formalized Run-Time Analysis of Active Learning -- Coalgebraically in Agda: Generic Types of Games, Learners, and Teachers

 \end{enumerate} \end{definition} The last item models the central criterion for correctness, namely that $\allows$ is preserved by $c$.
 Here, we have $\sem{c(q)} \in F(R,2^\D\times C)$, so we can apply $\modelsall$ to a predicate on $2^\D\times C$.
 The condition means that the learner may update their own knowledge ($\allows$) according to the teacher's response: assume the learner is in state $q\in C$ which allows $d\in \D$ and the teacher gives a response which (a) is consistent with the set $K\subseteq \D$ of concepts and (b) which makes the learner transition to state $q'$.
 Then this successor state $q'$ must still allow $d$ and must have an advanced step counter.
 Note that the condition only models an inclusion: the learner is still allowed to \emph{forget} previous information by increasing the $\allows$-predicate.

 In the example of a query $c(q) = (H,r,f) \in \N\times R\times C^W$ in the number guessing game, the preservation criterion instantiates to:

-In particular, if the learner knows that certain responses by the teacher are inconsistent with what the learner has already inferred, then the condition becomes vacuous and the learner may transition to an arbitrary state: \begin{itemize} \item In the number guessing game, an example for such a response is \toolow when the learner was guessing \textqt{0}.
+In particular, if the learner knows that certain responses by the teacher are inconsistent with what the learner has already inferred, then the condition becomes vacuous and the learner may transition to an arbitrary state: \begin{itemize} \item In the number guessing game, an example for such a response is \toohigh when the learner was guessing \textqt{0}.

-\item In DFA learning, item 5 ensures that if the learner's hypothesis automaton is consistent with all previous membership queries, then the counter-example produced by an equivalence query must be different from all the membership queried words before. \end{itemize} \begin{example}[\agdaref{DFA-Examples.Enumerator}{enumerator-correct.enumerator-step-bounded}{}] In DFA-Learning, let $d\colon \N\to \DFA$ and $b\colon \DFA\to \N$ functions such that $M\in\DFA$ and $d(b(M))$ accept the same language.
-Then the learner that asks equivalence queries $d(0), d(1), d(2), \ldots$ is step-bounded by $1+b(-)$. \end{example}
+\item In DFA learning, Item 5 ensures that if the learner's hypothesis automaton is consistent with all previous membership queries, then the counterexample produced by an equivalence query must be different from all the membership queried words before. \end{itemize} \begin{example}[\agdaref{DFA-Examples.Enumerator}{enumerator-correct.enumerator-step-bounded}{}] In DFA-Learning, let $e\colon \N\to \DFA$ and $i\colon \DFA\to \N$ be functions such that for every $M\in\DFA$, the automata $M$ and $e(i(M))$ accept the same language.
+Then the learner that asks equivalence queries $e(0), e(1), e(2), \ldots$ is step-bounded by $b(M) := 1+i(M)$. \end{example}

 \begin{theorem}[\agdaref{Learner-Correctness}{Correctness.learner-correct}{Proof details are in the module above}] If a learner is step-bounded by $b\colon \D\to \N$, then for every teacher and every $d\in \D$, the learner finds $d$ within $b(d)$ rounds. \end{theorem}